 the sensitive area with your finger 2 or 3 times a day.
 Floss gently between

 ice pack on the outside of your cheek; do not use heat.
 Avoid very hot,

 cold, or sweet foods and drinks if they increase your pain.

 For short-term relief, adults can apply an over-the-counter benzocaine gel to the tooth.
-If your child is under 2 years of age, ask your doctor if you can give your child numbing medicines.
+Do not use teething gels for children younger than 2.
+The U.S. Food and Drug Administration (FDA) warns against using teething gels that contain the medicine benzocaine because it can harm your child.
 Be safe with medicine.
 Read and follow all instructions on the label.
 If your pain lasts longer than a few days or it gets worse, call a doctor.

 Talk to your child's doctor before switching back and

 forth between doses of acetaminophen and ibuprofen.
 When you switch between two

 medicines, there is a chance your child will get too much medicine.

 are mildly swollen and red, use a tartar-control toothpaste that contains